Giving Back Through AFE’s Legacy Circle

 “I’m just a florist like you,” Lyons would reply.
 “I wear an apron every day.”

 And if those florists could see pictures of the very first storefront occupied by her shop, Dandelions Flowers & Gifts, back in 1974, they would have a good laugh, she adds.
 It was all of 250 square feet.
 Today, it is the biggest flower shop in its market area.

 While Lyons retired and sold the business in April 2018, she remains proud of that success—and committed to giving back to the industry that she says gave her so much.

-Not long ago, Lyons and her husband, Terry Lyons, joined AFE’s Heritage Circle when they included a bequest to AFE in their estate planning.
+Not long ago, Lyons and her husband, Terry Lyons, joined AFE’s Legacy Circle when they included a bequest to AFE in their estate planning.